jjwebdev1865/terraform/chapter_notes/09_expressions_and_functions.md

 ## Key Notes
 - when iterating over a map, can return a list or map. and vice versa
+- Maps CANNOT have duplicates, to override this, add a (...) at the end of the declaration

 ## Exercise 1:  Operators in Terraform
 - exercise link: https://github.com/lm-academy/terraform-course/blob/main/exercises/exercise22-operators.md